St. Agnes, Cologne

-St. Agnes is a neogothic Catholic church in Neustadt-Nord, Cologne, Germany.
-It was consecrated in 1902 and is the second-largest church in Cologne after the Cologne cathedral.
+St. Agnes is a neo-Gothic Catholic church in Neustadt-Nord, Cologne, Germany.
+It was consecrated in 1902 and is the second-largest church in Cologne after the Cologne Cathedral.
 St. Agnes is 80 m long, 40 m wide and occupies an area of 2155 m2.
 The tower has a height of 61 m.
 The church is named after Agnes of Rome.